What is a Durag? History, Types, and How to Tie One

 The durag became entangled with racial profiling and stereotyping.
 Some employers and institutions associated it with gang culture or unprofessionalism, ignoring its actual purpose and cultural significance.
 For many Black men, being told to remove a durag felt like being told to erase a piece of their identity.

 This is still a conversation in 2026.
 Dress code policies that target durags continue to be challenged in courts and school boards across the country.
 The CROWN Act (Creating a Respectful and Open World for Natural Hair), passed in multiple states, addresses some of these issues by prohibiting discrimination based on natural hair and protective styles, though durags are not always explicitly included.
+Mastering what is a durag history, takes practice but delivers great results.
+Mastering what is a durag history, takes practice but delivers great results.

 The Modern Durag: 2010s to Present